gbtami/pychess-variants/static/news/marathon.md

 Don't you think this is unhealthy?
 Indeed.
 We decline all responsibility in case of epic tilt.

 What are the prizes?
 The winner takes the unique blue globe trophy home.
-Top ten players and top fifty also receive a trophy.
+Top fifteen players receive a trophy.

 ![Marathonrun](https://imgur.com/6SUAr7h.png)